🎧 Real entrepreneurs. Real stories.

 Cash burn rate example

-For example, say a company started last quarter with $200K in the bank but ended with only $110K.
-That’s a loss of $90K in cash over three months—a burn rate of $30K per month.
+Say a company started last quarter with $20K in the bank but ended with only $11K.
+You’d calculate your monthly burn rate like this:

 Your cash runway is how long your cash will last at your current cash burn rate.
-When your cash runway runs out, you’re out of cash and you’re out of time.
+When you’re out of cash runway, you’re out of cash and you’re out of time.

 Cash Runway = Total Cash Reserve / Burn Rate